AeraHUB 25 - The Decision Intelligence Summit | New York - Nov 4, 2025Learn More

 Powering Real-Time Risk Mitigation with Aera

-To help high-tech companies stay ahead of disruption, Aera, the decision intelligence agent powered by Aera Decision Cloud, transforms risk management into a continuous, intelligence-driven capability.
+To help high-tech companies stay ahead of disruption, Aera, the decision intelligence agent, transforms risk management into a continuous, intelligence-driven capability.
 It brings together real-time data, AI, and automated workflows to surface threats early, assess their potential impact, and execute targeted responses — all within a unified platform.

 Unlike traditional tools that rely on backward-looking data and manual analysis, Aera embeds decision intelligence directly into operations.
 This allows companies to detect risk as it emerges and respond in the moment, minimizing disruption and protecting both revenue and customer satisfaction.
 Several Aera Skills play a pivotal role in enabling this proactive approach:

-Responds to evolving risk conditions by redistributing stock to where it’s needed most.
-It helps mitigate downstream impact from supplier disruptions or demand spikes. - Tariff Mitigation Skill
+• Dynamic Inventory Balancing and Reallocation Skill responds to evolving risk conditions by redistributing stock to where it’s needed most.
+It helps mitigate downstream impact from supplier disruptions or demand spikes.

 A Smarter Approach to Resilience Starts Here